 - A. Traditional Walking Events include names such as: Volksmarch, Walk, Volkswalk, Traveling Guided Walk, and Guided Walk.
 Night Walking Events are also known as Night Walks and Evening Walks. - 1.
-Traditional Walking Events: Sponsoring clubs must offer a short distance trail at an event.
-Minor distance and longer distance trails can be offered in addition to the short distance trails.
+Traditional Walking Events: Sponsoring clubs must offer a short distance (10k) at an event, and minor distances (starting at 5 km), and longer distances can be offered.
 Clubs may allow participants to walk trails multiple times the same day for added distance credit at no additional charge.
-The distance requirements are: - a) A minor distance walk is a minimum of 5 kilometers (km) and less than 9 km.
-This distance trail may be walked twice to meet the short distance requirement. - a) A short distance walk must be a minimum of 10 km and less than 20 km in length.
-A checkpoint must be located on the short distance trail. - b) A medium distance walk must be a minimum of 20 km and a maximum of 30 km in length. - c) A long distance walk must be more than 30 km and must be approved by the AVA National Office. - d) A marathon must be 42 km in length. - 2.
+The distance requirements are: - a) A short distance walk must be a minimum of 10 kilometers (km) and less than 20 km in length.
+Along with the short distance walk, a minor distance walk (minimum of 5 km and less than 9 km) may be offered.
+A checkpoint must be located on the short distance walk. - b) A medium distance walk must be a minimum of 20 km and a maximum of 30 km in length. - c) A long-distance walk must be more than 30 km and must be approved by the AVA National Office. - d) A marathon must be 42 km in length. - 2.
 Guided Walking Events: Clubs conduct these events using one or more designated guides familiar with the predetermined route.
 Clubs normally do not mark the route nor provide maps and directions.
 The guides must be familiar with the route or carry a map or directions of the route.
 All participants should start at approximately the same time.
 The club may form several groups, depending upon their abilities and distances intended.
 Guides must carefully watch the slowest participants to ensure they are not left behind.
 Use of a rear sweep guide is required.